+Videos

-Videos of participants.
-We strongly encouraged laboratories to collect and share video recordings of their data collection according to what was permissible given their ethics approval and participant consent.
-DATABRARY LINKS TO BE ADDED LATER If labs could not provide participant videos, they were asked to provide a video showing a run-through of their procedure and/or pictures and information regarding the study setup.
+All laboratories provided a “walk-through” video that detailed their basic processes including greeting, consent and data collection and showing the physical characteristics of their laboratory.
+(In our preregistration we stated that further procedural documentation would be available, but standardized reporting for procedural decision-making proved difficult to develop and deploy.)
+In addition, we strongly encouraged laboratories to collect and share video recordings of their data collection according to what was permissible given their ethics approval and participant consent.
+If labs could not provide participant videos, they were asked to provide a video showing a run-through of their procedure and/or pictures and information regarding the study setup.
+A number of laboratories contributed these video recordings to Databrary, where they can be found by searching for “ManyBabies 1.”

 Exclusion Criteria

 All data collected for the study (i.e., every infant for whom a data file was generated, regardless of how many trials were completed) were given to the analysis team for confirmatory analyses.
 Participants were only included in analysis if they met all of the criteria below.
+All exclusion rules are applied sequentially, and percentages reflect this sequential application to an initial sample prior to exclusions of 2754.
 N.B.: the first three criteria preemptively prevent participation (except in case of erroneously running the experiment with children outside of the inclusion guidelines).

 Monolingual.
 Monolingual infants of any language background were included in the sample.
 Monolingual was defined as 90% parent-reported exposure to the native language.
 This cutoff score struck a balance between including most infants who are typically considered monolingual in infant language studies, while excluding those who might be considered bilingual (Byers-Heinlein, 2015).
-XYZ (%XYZ) infants were tested but did not meet this criterion.
+162 (5.88%) infants were tested but did not meet this criterion.

 Full-term.
 We defined full term as gestation times greater than or equal to 37 weeks.
-XYZ (%XYZ) infants were tested but did not meet this criterion.
+Of the remaining sample, 62 (2.39%) infants were tested but did not meet this criterion.

 No diagnosed developmental disorders.
-We excluded infants with parent-reported developmental disorders (e.g., chromosomal abnormalities, etc.) or diagnosed hearing impairments.
-XYZ (%XYZ) infants were tested but did not meet this criterion.
-Due to concerns about the accuracy of parent reports, we did not plan exclusions based on self-reported ear infections unless parents reported medically-confirmed hearing loss.
+We excluded infants with parent-reported developmental disorders (e.g., chromosomal abnormalities) or diagnosed hearing impairments.
+Of the remaining sample, 2 (0.08%) infants were tested but did not meet this criterion.
+Due to concerns about the accuracy of parent reports, we did not exclude infants based on parent-reported ear infections unless parents reported medically-confirmed hearing loss.

 Contributed usable data.
 A child must have contributed non-zero looking time on a pair of test trials (i.e., one trial each of IDS and ADS from a particular stimulus pair), after trial-level exclusions were applied, to be included in the study.
-XYZ (%XYZ) infants were tested but did not meet these criteria.
+Of the remaining sample, 41 (1.65%) infants were tested but did not meet these criteria.
 We adopted this relatively liberal inclusion criterion even though it is at variance with the more stringent standards that are typically used in infancy research.
-We were interested in maximizing the amount of data from each lab we were able to include in the initial analysis, and our paradigm was by design less customized for any particular age group (and hence likely to produce greater data loss, especially for older children).
+We were interested in maximizing the amount of data from each lab we were able to include in the initial analysis, and our paradigm was, by design, less customized for any particular age group (and hence likely to produce greater data loss, especially for older children, who tend to habituate more quickly).
 In the exploratory analyses below, we consider how exclusion decisions affected our effect size estimates.